Scyy-dev/starfall/explanation.md

 star_y = 4
 ```

 These lines set the starting position of the falling stars and its y-coordinate (how far up or down it is on the Micro:Bit display).
+The stars_x list holds where our stars currently are - it's possible for the stars to overlap!
+That's intentional to keep the game exciting with surprises.

 ```py
 presses_a = 0